 Moreover, an investor would appreciate that due to low capital requirements; any person/entity with a small amount of effort can raise the capital, start the business, and increase the competition to India Nippon Electricals Ltd.

-An investor may believe that starting the plant may be easy; however, getting the approvals from automobile manufacturers may be difficult.
+An investor may believe that starting the plant may be easy; however, getting approvals from automobile manufacturers may be difficult.
 However, investors need to appreciate that in the automobile sector, there is a large aftermarket segment, where approvals from original automobile manufacturers may not play a role.
 In the aftermarket segment, the unorganized sector may provide competition for the company.

 Further advised reading: Asset Turnover Ratio: A Complete Guide for Investors